 The seaside region of Costa Brava is a popular yet peaceful Spanish destination renowned for its stunning mountainous landscapes and incredibly-preserved historical buildings.
 And then of course, there are the beaches – stretching for miles and lined with restaurants and bars.
-The shores of Costa Brava can be your playground for watersports or your pleasantly warm napping spot of choice.
+On Costa Brava holidays the shoreline can be your playground for watersports or your pleasantly warm napping spot of choice.
 It's up to you.

-There are family-friendly parks and activities ranging from quiet walks to energetic waterparks, meaning Costa Brava accommodates holidays of all speeds.
-With beautiful trails for hiking or biking excursions and four botanical gardens it is a nature lover's paradise.
+There are family-friendly parks and activities ranging from quiet walks to energetic waterparks, meaning that Costa Brava holiday packages accommodate almost everybody.
+With beautiful trails for hiking or biking excursions and four botanical gardens, it is a nature lover's paradise.
 Costa Brava also boasts a healthy dose of culture, with relics dating back to the 12th century and the largest collection of Salvador Dali paintings in the world.

 This former fishing village couples relaxing beaches and parks with historic venues.
 Climb up Calella's historic Lighthouse for unrivalled views of the coast, or visit tranquil Dalmau Park.
 Come night time you can choose from quiet drinks to cabaret or late-night clubs.